-Here at Davis & Company, we’ve been doing a lot of thinking about measurement—we’re completing a couple of survey projects and getting ready for our spring learning sessions.
+Here at Davis & Company, we're always thinking about measurement—as usual, we’re completing a couple of survey projects.

-So I thought it would be useful to share five questions our communication colleagues ask most often, and provide quick answers.
+So I thought it would be useful to share five questions that employee communicators ask most often, and provide quick answers.
 Got another question?
 Just let me know.

 1. Why is measurement important?